-The Division of Water Supply has been using Wellhead Protection set aside monies from the Drinking Water State Revolving Fund and EPA 106 Ground Water Grant monies to further ground water investigation and management activities, including the Mississippi Arkansas Tennessee Regional Aquifer Study (MATRAS) through the U. S. Geological Survey, karst ground water studies with the University of Tennessee's Center for Environmental Biotechnology and work with the University of Memphis's Ground Water Institute, an "adopt a spring" educational pilot project with Austin Peay State University and Wellhead/Source Water Protection Tools for Local Government with the Tennessee Valley Authority.
+The Division of Water Supply has been using Wellhead Protection set aside monies from the Drinking Water State Revolving Fund and EPA 106 Ground Water Grant monies to further ground water investigation and management activities.
+These monies have been used in the Mississippi Arkansas Tennessee Regional Aquifer Study (MATRAS) through the U. S. Geological Survey, and as a basis for the Mississippi Embayment Regional Ground Water Study (MERGWS).
+Karst ground water studies with the University of Tennessee's Center for Environmental Biotechnology have been completed with the report submitted to the State and work with the University of Memphis's Ground Water Institute on Geographic Information System (GIS) work with the Wellhead Protection Areas and Source Water Protection Areas, the "adopt a spring" educational pilot project with Austin Peay State University was produced and has had a good response from the education community.
+Wellhead/Source Water Protection Tools for Local Government with the Tennessee Valley Authority is an ongoing project providing a tool box by the end of 2008, as well as a new contract with the Tennessee Association of Utility Districts to provide an outlet for working with individual water systems.